Shoes in Crisis Here's Your Step-by-Step Paint Rescue Plan!

 4. Sealing and Drying: 2-3 days

-In conclusion, the timeline will vary based on your design and experience level, but planning each stage will ensure a smoother, more enjoyable process.
+Ultimately, while the timeline will differ based on your design and skill level, a well-structured plan for each phase will lead to a more seamless and enjoyable creative journey.

 Step 1: Preparation